rayyangh/sample-aa/content/en/about/_index.md

 ---
-title: "Showcase"
+title: "Catalog"
-description: "See what's possible with Blowfish."
+description: "See what's new at Aurelia."

 showLikes: false
 showViews: false